 Proprietary Search Algorithms and Data-Driven Approach.
 We have built an extensive repository of data on cars, prices, dealers, and the interactions between consumers and dealers that is the result of many years of data aggregation and regression modeling.
 The primary product of this analysis is our determination of a used car's IMV, which, together with Dealer Rating, drives our Deal Rating.
 We calculate IMV by applying more than 20 ranking signals and more than 100 normalization rules to tens of millions of data points, including the make, model, trim, year, features, condition, history, geographic location, and mileage of the car.
-With our acquisition of CarOffer in 2021, we have extended our proprietary search algorithms and data analytics to include the Buying Matrix, providing unique insights to dealers regarding their purchases in the wholesale space as well as up-to-date pricing information for the consumers they are servicing.
-We apply the knowledge gained from analyzing the substantial volume of connections between consumers and dealers on our platform to build new features for our consumers, IMV technology features on the Dealer Dashboard and new products for our dealers.
-These enhancements enable more informed consumers and dealers from the start of their car journey to the end.
+Our proprietary search algorithms and data analytics also includes the CarOffer Matrix, providing unique insights to dealers regarding their purchases in the wholesale space as well as up-to-date pricing information for the consumers they are servicing.
+We apply the knowledge gained from analyzing the substantial volume of connections between consumers and dealers on our platform to build new features for our consumers, IMV technology features on the Dealer Dashboard, and new data-driven initiatives for our dealers, including our Dealer Data Insights.
+As we continue to develop our suite of products, we aim to use data to help dealers determine which vehicles they should buy, whether that vehicle is available from retail or wholesale channels, and at what price they should list that vehicle to maximize profitability, turn times, or both.
+For example, Next Best Deal Rating is an Insights tool that provides dealers with the blueprint for the least amount of price reduction needed to achieve the next best deal rating on that vehicle's listing.
+Dealers can specify price reduction thresholds on their specific inventory and receive an automated weekly report to inform price changes that will optimize dealer volume and margin.
+As a result of our history as a data-focused business, we are growing our investment in artificial intelligence, or Al. Rapid advancements in consumer-facing AI have transformed the way that consumers search for and gather information, and recently we introduced functionality based on generative AI to improve the user experience on our website.
+For consumers, our ChatGPT plug-in generates vehicle description pages based on a consumer's specific criteria, and the pilot of our "Find My Car" functionality in the U.K. and Canada allows shoppers to search for vehicles using conversational language matching their preferences to relevant listings.
+These enhancements enable consumers and dealers to be more informed from the start of their car-shopping journey to the end.